 A party might be the most appropriate way to kickstart your vacation in the savanna in March.
 It's not just big city Santa Cruz that has been celebrating of late: the feel-good factor extends to Tarija (Fiesta de la Uva or Grape Festival) and Tarabuco (Pukllay).
 If you don't get the chance in Tarija, go wine-tasting in the Valle de la Concepción.
 Surprisingly close to Santa Cruz, and a must-do if the rain holds off, there is the tempting Amboró National Park, one of Bolivia's finest national parks.
 Predominantly jungle, it nevertheless has better weather for outdoor activities than the rainforest in Bolivia's north, and quite a few walking trails.

-Fiesta de la Uva In Tarija, this is the time of the annual grape harvest, with celebrations of the grapes, of wine and of spirits made from grapes (as well as some serious grape-picking!).
+Fiesta de la Uva, Tarija.
+This is the time of the annual grape harvest, with celebrations of the grapes, of wine and of spirits made from grapes (as well as some serious grape-picking!).

-Semana Santa Holy week, as in other Latin American countries, can fall in March and is celebrated in Bolivia as elsewhere with processions, festivities, and stalls vending interesting street food.
+Semana Santa, nationwide.
+Holy week, as in other Latin American countries, can fall in March and is celebrated in Bolivia as elsewhere with processions, festivities, and stalls vending interesting street food.

 Traveling to Bolivia in March?
 Check out these great itineraries